GuruPrasadVns/NodeCode/NodeModuleSystem/README.md

-# Global Object
+## Global Object

-## console object is a global object i.e. its part of a global scope that means we can access it anywhere.
+### Global objects are part of the global scope which means we can access it from anywhere.
+For example, console object is a global object.

-## we also have bunch of global objects and functions.
+### There are several global objects and functions available.
 For Example

-### setTimeout() : we used it to call a function after a delay.
-This is availble inside browsers and Node.
+#### setTimeout() : we used it to call a function after a delay.
+This is availble inside the browsers and Node both.

-### clearTimeout() : we used it to stop a function calling after a delay.
+#### clearTimeout() : we used it to stop a function calling after a delay.

-### setInterval() : we used it to call a function repeatedly after a given delay.
+#### setInterval() : we used it to call a function repeatedly after a given delay.

-### clearInterval() : we used it to stop a function to call repeatedly.
+#### clearInterval() : we used it to stop a function to call repeatedly.

-## In browsers we have window object which represents the global scope.
-That means all the functions and

-## variables that are defined globally we can access them via window object.
+### In browsers we have window object which represents the global scope.
+That means all the functions and variables that are defined globally we can access them via window object.

-### i.e. window.console.log() is equivalent to console.log in browsers.
-The Javascript engine will prefix

-### the console.log statement with window.console.log
+#### i.e. window.console.log() is equivalent to console.log in browsers.
+The Javascript engine will prefix the console.log statement with window.console.log

-## Similarly in Node we have the global object . so, console.log is equivalent to global.console.log.
+### Similarly in Node we have the global object called global.So, console.log is equivalent to global.console.log.

-## When we define any variable var message = 'Hi' in browser it can be accessed via window object but

-## in Node it is not added in global scope automatically.
+### When we define any variable var message = 'Hi' in browser it can be accessed via window object but in Node it is not added in global scope automatically.
 Refer app.js for code example.
-In Node that are

-## only scoped to the file in which they are defined.
+In Node that are only scoped to the file in which they are defined.

 # Modules